 Applicants from foreign countries are expected to meet the same minimal educational background as that of students educated in the United States.
 To study at Nichols, proficiency in English must be documented.
-This requirement may be met a number of ways: by achieving scores of at least 72 (internet-based test) on the Test of English as a Foreign Language (TOEFL); or by achieving a score of 6 or higher on the IELTs; through successful completion of an approved English language program; by acceptable scores on either the SAT or the ACT tests; through formal recommendation by English Language Program partner or other affiliate; or by graduation from an accredited English-speaking, non-distance-learning, secondary school with a college preparatory curriculum.
+This requirement may be met a number of ways: by achieving scores of at least 72 (internet-based test) on the Test of English as a Foreign Language (TOEFL), a 6 or higher on the IELTs, 95 or higher on the DuoLingo test, or a 49 or higher on the Pearson test; through successful completion of an approved English language program; by acceptable scores on either the SAT or the ACT tests; through formal recommenda-tion by English Language Program partner or other affiliate; or by graduation from an accredited English-speaking, non-distance-learning, secondary school with a college preparatory curriculum.
 Information on the TOEFL or the SAT may be obtained through the Educational Testing Service, Princeton, New Jersey 08540 USA.

-International students must submit the same information to Nichols as domestic students in order for their applications for admission to be complete.
+International students must submit the same information to Nichols as domestic students for their applications for admission to be complete.
 Letters of recommendation must be submitted in English and all transcripts must be translated into English if the originals are not in English.